 CANCELLATION POLICY FOR GRAND CANYON RAFTING TRIPS

-Your $400 deposit is refundable less a $100 service charge per person for 2019 guests, and a $200 service charge per person for 2020 guests, if GCW is notified at least 120 days before departure.
-119 days to 31 days prior to departure will forfeit the $400 deposit.
-Within 30 days of departure will forfeit full fare.
+Your $400 deposit is refundable less a $200 cancellation fee per person if notification is received by Grand Canyon Whitewater 120 days or more prior to departure.
+Cancellations within 119 to 31 days prior to departure will forfeit $400 per person.
+Cancellations within 30 days of departure will forfeit full fare.

 Please confirm transportation is accurate on your invoice before final payment.
 Transportation change requests within 29 to 10 days of departure are subject to availability and may incur additional fees.
 Transportation changes cannot be made within 10 days of departure.